-- Dab the dough surface with water, and sprinkle with salt.
+- Dab the dough surface with water, and sprinkle it with salt.

 - Cut the dough into squares.
-Transfer onto cookie sheet.
+Transfer onto the cookie sheet.
 Prick each square with a fork.

-- Back for 12 minutes, or until golden brown.
+- Bake for 12 minutes, or until golden brown.

 Stir in the olive oil and water until it starts to stick together to form a ball.
 If it's too gluey, throw in a little more flour to make it stick together better.

 Put your ball of dough onto a heavily floured surface.
 Mash it around a little until it is roughly the shape of a square.